Module Catalogue 2025/26

 Aims

-At the end of the module students should be able to: apply their knowledge in route selection and design to select an appropriate process against a well-defined set of criteria.
+At the end of the module students should be able to apply their knowledge in route selection aimed at development of process and product against defined set of criteria.
 (AHEP4 M1, M2, M3, M5, M6, M7)

 Outline Of Syllabus